JuliaGeo/CFTime.jl/README.md

 `CFTime` encodes and decodes time units conforming to the [Climate and Forecasting (CF) conventions](https://cfconventions.org/).
 `CFTime` was split out of the [NCDatasets](https://github.com/JuliaGeo/NCDatasets.jl) julia package.

+Feature of CFTime include:

+* Supporting a wide range of the time resolutions, from days down to attoseconds (for feature parity with NumPy's date time type)
+* Supporting arbitrary time origins
+* Per default, the time counter is a 64-bit integer, but other integers types (such as `Int32`, `Int128` or `BigInt`) or floating-point types can be used (not recommended)
+* Basic arithmetic such as computing the duration between two time instances
+* Conversion function between types and Julia's `DateTime`.
+* Regular time range

 ## Installation